SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/index.md

 The Swedbank Pay SDK contains one implementation for using PAX A30 terminal but makes it possible to vary the style of use by configuration.
-There are to major styles that is decided by the SalesCapabilities string sent in a LoginRequest:
+There are to major styles that is decided by the SalesCapabilities string sent in as a LoginRequest:

 - Act as both server and client
 - Act as client only